polichtm/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/HOL step-by step - SAP NetWeaver on Azure.md

 In this task, you will create the following user accounts with non-expiring password set to **demo\@pass123** in the managed Azure AD DS instance to facilitate your SAP implementation:

--   the account to perform all operating system level configuration tasks, including installation of all SAP components)
+-   The account to perform all operating system level configuration tasks, including installation of all SAP components):

     -   Name: **s03-su**